 3. Effects and Plugins Hardware

-Such as for add depth to the voice we need to add some amount of delay and reverb as well as compress the vocal to get the low sounds on front.
+Such as for adding depth to the voice we need to add some amount of delay and reverb as well as compress the vocal to get the low sounds on front.

 These are some of the reasons why we need effects-rack in a live sound setup.